-The following pertains ONLY to Indiana State Fair 4-H Horse & Pony eligibility.
-Counties are encouraged to adapt eligibility requirements that are reflective of the needs of their own county 4-H Horse & Pony program and should not arbitrarily apply or adapt the Indiana State Fair eligibility requirements for their county.
+The following pertains only to Indiana State Fair 4-H Horse & Pony eligibility.
+Counties are encouraged to adapt eligibility requirements that reflect the needs of their own county 4-H Horse & Pony program, and should not arbitrarily apply or adapt the Indiana State Fair eligibility requirements for their county.

-- It is recommended the same combination of animal and exhibitor entered for the Indiana State Fair 4-H Horse & Pony Show have shown in the same class in either their county or area show. a.
-If the same class is not offered the most similar class should be - entered.
-2. 4-H horses and ponies exhibited must meet current Indiana State Animal Health Exhibit Requirements and have a current and completed Certificate of Completion of Indiana 4-H Requirements for Exhibition of 4-H Horse and Pony for regulations deemed - necessary by the State Fair 4-H Horse Show committee. - Refer to current Indiana State Fair 4-H/FFA Handbook/Premium List Book for all rules regarding Indiana State Fair participation and competition. - 4.
+- It is recommended that the same combination of animal and exhibitor entered for the Indiana State Fair 4-H Horse & Pony Show should have shown in the same class in either their county or area show. - If the same class is not offered, the most similar class should be entered. - 4-H horses and ponies exhibited must meet current Indiana State Animal Health Exhibit Requirements and have a current and completed Certificate of Completion of Indiana 4-H Requirements for Exhibition of 4-H Horse and Pony. - 3.
+Refer to current Indiana State Fair Premium Book for all rules regarding Indiana State Fair participation and competition. - 4.
 Horses must be identified in Indiana 4-H Online by May 15 (or earlier deadline set by county).
 For state fair eligibility, a color picture showing face and all four feet must be uploaded prior to the deadline.
 Counties may have differing animal ID policies for county fair animals.
-Please contact your County 4-H Extension Educator for county specific policies Official Indiana 4-H Horse & Pony Enrollment Forms must be completed and on file at the respective county Extension office by May 15, or earlier if the county has an earlier deadline to show at the State Show.
-Counties and areas may exercise the option and require this also for participation in respective county and area events. - a.
-Note that Indiana State Fair 4-H Horse & Pony Show entry is different than Indiana 4-H Horse & Pony enrollment Animal ID.
+Contact your County 4-H Extension Educator for county-specific policies. - a.
+Indiana State Fair 4-H Horse & Pony Show entry is different than Indiana 4-H Horse & Pony Animal ID.
 Both must be completed by specified deadlines for a horse/ rider combination to participate in the Indiana State Fair 4-H Horse Show.